upcoming

 From internships and apprenticeships to digital skills, AI readiness, entrepreneurship, and authentic assessment, this summit explores how institutions can produce graduates who are not only employable, but adaptable, resilient, and ready to thrive in a rapidly changing world.

-Delegates will unpack the reality that WIL has moved beyond a nice-to-have academic add-on and into an era where graduates must be prepared for jobs that do not yet exist, workplaces that are more tech-enabled, and employers who expect experience for entry-level roles.
+Through thought-provoking discussions, delegates will unpack the reality that WIL has since left the nice-to-have building and entered an era where graduates must be prepared for jobs that do not yet exist, workplaces that are more tech-enabled, and employers who want experience for entry-level roles.

 The summit will spotlight innovative models of Work-Integrated Learning that bridge theory and practice, helping students convert academic knowledge into workplace confidence.